ivan-hc/Bottles-appimage/README.md

 - https://github.com/ivan-hc/Bottles-appimage/blob/main/bottles.sh

 In brief, I've used JuNest (Arch Linux) only to compile the few essential packages, including Bottles itself (from [here](https://aur.archlinux.org/packages/bottles)), then a classic AppImage construction as a Base gives the correct compatibility with the system's drivers, including old Nvidia GPUs.

+## Requirements
+- imagemagick
+- glibc version of [Debian Stable](https://packages.debian.org/stable/source/glibc) or newer

+### Build requirements
+If you wish to made it work for Linux distros older but still supported, you need to include:
+- Python version equal to the one availeble for Arch Linux in its official repository (see [python](https://archlinux.org/packages/core/x86_64/python/)), being Bottles only available as AUR package;
+- libcurl version updated to the one compiled for pycurl in Arch Linux (see [curl](https://archlinux.org/packages/core/x86_64/curl/)), also this must be in LD_PRELOAD to made it work over the one installed system wide.
+Or at least you need to compile pycurl by yourself by including openssl support.

 ---------------------------------